hotpeppersec/cloudlab/docs/_source/python.rst

 .. index::
    single: requirements-test.txt

-Note that we can also include test requirements in our `tox.ini` file, detailed in the next section.
+Note that we can also include test requirements in our `tox.ini` file, as detailed in the next section.

 ***************
 Project Testing